Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Hattrem.md

 ---
 Ability1: Healer
 Ability2: Anticipation
+Baby: 'No'
+BookImageName: HOME857.png
+BookShinyImageName: HOME857_s.png
 BoxSprite: SRD-BoxSprite-hattrem.png
+DexCategory: Serene Pokemon
+DexDescription: It may seem friendly but it is actually quite the loner.
+No matter who you are, if you bring strong emotions near it, it will silence you violently by hitting you with its braids.
+It dislikes crowded places.
 EventAbilities: ''
 GenderType: F
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Magic Bounce
 HomeSprite: SRD-HomeSprite-hattrem.png
 Learnset: '[[SRD-Hattrem-Learnset]]'
 Legendary: 'No'
 Name: Hattrem
 Number: 857
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: hattrem.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 48
+  Kilograms: 4.8
+  Pounds: 10.6
 ---

 #PokeroleSRD/Pokedex